 We are a development stage specialty pharmaceutical company with a limited operating history.
 We have incurred significant net losses since our inception.
-For the year ended December 31, 2004, we had a net loss of \$48.3 million, including \$34.3 million of non-cash stock-based compensation charges.
-For the nine months ended September 30, 2005, we had a net loss of \$18.5 million.
-We expect our annual net losses to increase over the next several years as we expand and incur significant clinical development costs.
-These losses have reduced our stockholders' equity and, excluding the portion related to stock-based compensation, will continue to reduce our stockholders' equity and working capital.
+For the three months ended March 31, 2006, we had a net loss of \$8.4 million.
+For the year ended December 31, 2005, we had a net loss of \$25.7 million.
+Our annual net losses may increase over the next several years as we expand and incur significant clinical development costs.